Tim Loughton

-Loughton has been a keen supporter of Leave Means Leave, a pro-Brexit group.
+In April 2024, Loughton announced that he would not seek re-election as an MP at the 2024 general election.
+In March 2025, he announced on his website that he is launching a campaign to seek the Conservative Party nomination for the newly created position of Sussex Mayor following the publication of the English Devolution White Paper, which set out the government's plans for local government reorganisation.

 Early life and career

-Loughton was born on 30 May 1962 in Eastbourne, East Sussex, England.
+Timothy Loughton was born on 30 May 1962 in Eastbourne, East Sussex.
 From 1973 to 1980, he was educated at Priory School, a state comprehensive school in Lewes, East Sussex.
 From 1980 to 1983, he studied classical civilisation at the University of Warwick.
-There, he was secretary of the University of Warwick Conservative Association.
+He was the secretary of the University of Warwick Conservative Association.
 He graduated with a first class honours Bachelor of Arts (BA Hons) degree in 1983.
 He then attended Clare College, Cambridge, where he studied Mesopotamian archaeology between 1983 and 1984.

-Loughton followed a career in the City of London as a fund manager from 1984 for Fleming Private Asset Management, becoming a director from 1992 to 2000.
+Loughton subsequently had a career in the City of London as a fund manager from 1984 for Fleming Private Asset Management, becoming a director from 1992 to 2000.

 Parliamentary career

 Early career

-Loughton unsuccessfully contested the seat of Sheffield Brightside for the Conservative Party at the 1992 general election, when he stood against the Labour Party's David Blunkett.
-In 1995 Loughton was selected as the candidate for the seat of East Worthing and Shoreham, a seat created as a result of boundary changes, replacing the Worthing and Shoreham constituencies.
+Loughton unsuccessfully contested Sheffield Brightside for the Conservative Party at the 1992 general election, finishing in second with 16.8% behind the incumbent Labour MP David Blunkett.

-Loughton entered Parliament at the 1997 general election and was re-elected at the 2001 general election.
-At the 2005 general election, Loughton polled 43.9% of the vote, with a majority to 8,183.
-At the 2010 general election, Loughton polled 48.5% of the vote with a majority of 11,105.
-He was re-elected at the 2015 general election and 2017 general election.
+Loughton was elected as MP for East Worthing and Shoreham at the 1997 general election, winning with 40.5% of the vote and a majority of 5,098.

 From 2000 to 2001, Loughton was Shadow Minister for Environment and from 2003 to 2010 he was Shadow Minister of Health and Children, during the Conservative Party's time as the shadow cabinet in opposition to the Labour Party.

+At the 2001 general election, Loughton was re-elected as MP for East Worthing and Shoreham with an increased vote share of 43.2% and an increased majority of 6,139.
+He was again re-elected at the 2005 general election with an increased vote share of 43.9% and an increased majority of 8,183.

 In 2010, Loughton appeared in the Channel 4 documentary series, Tower Block of Commons.